-Orphanages in Africa can take many different shapes and sizes.
+Childcare centers in Africa can take many different shapes and sizes.
 Many have children as old as 18 and as young as babies.
-These children are in need of love, care and affection which local staff are often to busy to offer them on an individual basis.
+These children are in need of educational support, care, and friendship, which local staff are often to busy to offer them on an individual basis.

-Your work in an orphanage in Africa will provide these orphaned children with the attention and mental stimulation that all children need to develop healthy social skills and self-confidence.
-Volunteer work in African orphanages can make a large impact on both you and the orphans themselves.
+Your work in a care center in Africa will provide these children with the support and mental stimulation that all children need to develop healthy social skills and self-confidence.
+Volunteer work in African care centers can make a large impact on both you and the children themselves.
 We recommend going for eight weeks or more if you are doing a project that involves social work.
 However, some projects can accommodate volunteers for as little as one week.

-You can impact the lives of numerous orphaned children in Africa by donating your time and energy volunteering in an orphanage in Ethiopia, Ghana, or Tanzania.
+You can impact the lives of numerous children in Africa by donating your time and energy volunteering in a care center in Ethiopia, Ghana, Kenya, Madagascar, Morocco, Senegal, South Africa, Tanzania and Togo.
 Our care work volunteers come during various stages of their life – gap years, university vacations, career breaks, and volunteer vacations.
-Volunteering in African orphanages offers a rewarding combination of the new, exciting and life-changing.
+Volunteering in African childcare centers offers a rewarding combination of the new, exciting, and life-changing.

-Becoming a volunteer with orphans in Africa is both easy and rewarding.
-Volunteering at an African orphanage utilizes a wide range of the volunteers’ interests, talents, skills, and knowledge.
-There are opportunities for our volunteers to work in every and any aspect of an orphanage; whether it is teaching the children and helping them with their homework, playing a game of tag or telephone with them, by simply sharing your time, experiences and knowledge with them you are making a difference in their lives.
+Becoming a volunteer with children in Africa is both easy and rewarding.
+Volunteering at an African care center utilizes a wide range of the volunteers’ interests, talents, skills, and knowledge.
+There are opportunities for our volunteers to work in every and any aspect of a center.
+This can include teaching the children and helping them with their homework, playing a game of tag or telephone with them, or by simply sharing your time, experiences, and knowledge with them.
+Whatever you do, it will have a tangible impact on their lives.

-The voracious need these orphans have to seek and learn about any subject matter – sports, history, music, life, philosophy, or farming – is both awe-inspiring and humbling.
-Volunteering with these orphans will give you an intimate insight into a new and exciting world.
-A world where childcare is a privilege and a gift, where orphans who have nothing will share whatever they can with a complete stranger, and where you can change the lives of people and children just by being yourself.
+The voracious need some of these children have to seek and learn about any subject matter – sports, history, music, life, philosophy, or farming – is both awe-inspiring and humbling.
+Volunteering with these children will give you an insight into a different world.
+A world where childcare is a privilege and a gift, where children who have nothing will share whatever they can with a complete stranger, and where you can change the lives of people and children just by being yourself.

 Children and Adults with Special Needs and Volunteering in Africa

-In addition to working in orphanages in Africa, there are also volunteer opportunities to work with children and adults with special needs.
-Volunteers are desperately needed and greatly appreciated in these care homes in Africa filled with people with physical or mental disabilities.
+In addition to working in childcare centers in Africa, there are also volunteer opportunities to work with children and adults with special needs.
+Volunteers are desperately needed and greatly appreciated in these care facilities in Africa filled with people with physical or mental disabilities.